 For the reasons I’m about to outline below in an easy-to-read, bullet-point format.

-- If you’re wanting to lose fat and change the look of your physique, you need to lift weights.
+- If you want to lose fat and change the look of your physique, you need to lift weights.
 Note I said you need to, not, “If you want to”.
 The muscle definition is going to come through progressive resistance training.
-So make that the focus of your training 16
+So make that the focus of your training.

-- The ‘lean’, ‘toned’, ‘ripped’ look is predicated on how much muscle you have built and retained – and strength training will help you do that.
+- The ‘lean’, ‘toned’, ‘ripped’ look is predicated on how much muscle you build and retain and strength training will help you preserve muscle during a calorie deficit.